tomstorey/m68k_bare_metal/README.md

 To achieve this I have made a minimal linker script that allows you to position and dimension your ROM and RAM memories as required.
 The linker script also pulls in a reasonably vanilla flavoured `crt0` that I made, and creates the exception vector table (including reset vector).

 Also included is a `Makefile` to help make building your code easier.
-Essentially the only thing you need to do with the Makefile is list each of the object file names that will be linked together to produce your binary (the compiler, `gcc` in my case, takes care of working out the details including dependencies for C source files).
+Essentially the only thing you need to do with the Makefile is list each of the source file names that will be linked together to produce your binary (the compiler, `gcc` in my case, takes care of working out the details including dependencies for C source files).

 Other than that, you just start writing code and run `make`!
 I think that's pretty simple.